-If you have a vagina, then you know how marvelous they are.
+If you have a vagina, you know how marvelous they are.
 It’s important we take good care of them.
-But let’s be honest, there are many stigmas and misconceptions about vaginas and many of us feel uncomfortable talking about our sexual health with our community and healthcare providers.
-However, by taking care of our vaginas, we can ensure we have pleasurable sexual experiences, through which, we can improve our overall well-being.
+But let’s be honest, there’s still stigma and misconceptions about vaginas.
+Many of us feel uncomfortable talking about sexual health with our community and healthcare providers.
+However, by taking care of our vaginas, we can ensure we have pleasurable sexual experiences and improve our overall well-being.

 Mirror, Mirror In Your Hand

 A great place to start is to become familiar with your vulva.
 Many of us don’t know what our vulva and vagina look like.
 That’s not surprising, considering it’s hard to get a good look at it.
 This is where a mirror comes in handy.
 A hand-held mirror works best, but you can use whatever you have at your disposal.

 One of the easiest ways to get a good look at your vulva is by either laying down or standing and maneuvering the mirror so you can see your anatomy.
 Take some time to familiarize yourself with your external and internal parts.
 It’s your body.
 Getting to know what’s normal for your body makes it easier to know if something’s wrong.

 Signs of the Times

 So, now you know what your vagina and vulva look like, but how do you know if there’s a problem?
 Here are some common symptoms of vaginal ailments: